Advanced Rigging and Improvised Team-Based Rescue

 - balancier pick-off on tensioned rope

-- knot passing in lowering and raising systems
+- knot passing while rappelling or ascending and in lowering and raising systems

 - improvised patient carries